-As lockdown eases, our branches are now fully open and operating in line with all government guidelines.
+We're pleased to report our branches are fully open and operating in line with all government guidelines.

-If you can't make it into a branch, we're also now doing Home Visits again, taking all necessary precautions.
+If you can't make it into a branch, we also offer Home Visits, again taking all necessary COVID precautions.

 Plus, we have a full Servicing, Calibration and Repairs service available by post, along with any accessories you might need.